 COMPOSITION OF THE BOARD

-The Board of Directors of the Company consisted of 6 Directors as on 31st March, 2022 out of them 3 have resigned after closure of F.Y.
-2021-22 and is headed over by Managing Director.
+The Board of Directors of the Company consisted of 4 Directors as on 31st March, 2024 and is headed over by Managing Director.
+Details of entire Board strength is provided as under along with trends during the year.